llm-bible/llm-bible.github.io/_publications/alberts2024should.markdown

 bibkey: alberts2024should
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2401.09082"}
-tags: ['Responsible AI', 'Agentic', 'Reinforcement Learning', 'RAG', 'Ethics and Bias']
+tags: ['Responsible AI', 'Agentic', 'Ethics and Bias', 'RAG', 'Reinforcement Learning']
 ---
 With the growing popularity of conversational agents based on large language models (LLMs), we need to ensure their behaviour is ethical and appropriate.